willyneutron/bma250-screen-autorotator/README.md

 ## Special configurations
 In the case of Chiwi Hi10 Pro, BMA250 accelerometer is located in the bus /dev/i2c-2 listening in address 0x18.
-In order to make easier the use of this software in other devices, you can configure some parameters by defining some macros at compilation time:
+In order to make easier the use of this software in other devices, you can configure some parameters by defining macros at compilation time:

 ```bash
     ./configure CFLAGS='-D<macro>=<value>'
 ```

  - ```BMA250_I2C_BUS```: This macro defines which /dev/i2c-%d file will be open.
 Default value es 2.